Behavioral Medicine (Health Psychology)

 Increased Awareness through Biofeedback

 Biofeedback can help you become more aware of how stress is impacting you and learn specific interventions to reduce stress response and pain associated with it.
-We teach specific stills for reducing physiological reactivity, which reduces pain and calms your body.
-Studies show that when we can reduce our body’s response to stress, we can improve our health.
+We teach specific skills for reducing physiological reactivity, which reduces pain and calms your body.
+Studies show that when we can reduce our body’s response to stress, we can improve our health, positively reinforce our immune system, and regulate our endocrine (hormone) systems.

 Massage, Structural Integration, or other Bodywork

 To release tension you are carrying in your body and re-educate muscles to function properly.
 Bodywork can improve circulation and boost immune function which aids the healing process.
-Other gentle treatments such as Craniosacral, Lymphatic Drainage, Therapeutic Touch treatments can help relax the body and reduce pain and tension.
+Other gentle treatments such as Craniosacral, Lymphatic Drainage, Myofascial Release, or Therapeutic Touch or Acupressure treatments can help relax the body and reduce pain and tension.

 Stress Management Education and Counseling